tauri-apps/tauri.studio/docs-generator/src/markdown/governance.md

 We, the contributors to Tauri Apps, use the MIT and Apache licenses for all code content.
 Images and bodies of text, unless otherwise noted are CC-BY-ND-NC.

 ### Trademark
 It is a permissible use of the name "Tauri App" or the Tauri logo to show that a project uses Tauri.
+"Tauri Studio" is reserved for use by the organization.

-Any language that gives the impression that the Tauri Apps organization approves, authorizes or otherwise supports a project, person or company is not permissible without written authorization from the Guidance and Governance Working Group.
+Any language that gives the impression that the Tauri organization approves, authorizes or otherwise supports a project, person or company is not permissible without written authorization from the Guidance and Governance Working Group.

-### Sourcecred
-We use sourcecred for tracking contributions, and once we have enough funding to cover our operational costs, we will use it to distribute funds fairly amongst contributors.

-You can have a look here:  https://sourcecred.teamopen.dev/prototype/tauri-apps